 The New Plastics Economy (Ellen MacArthur Foundation) has defined six key points to catalyse change and shift towards a circular economy where plastic never becomes waste:

 - Elimination of problematic or unnecessary plastic packaging through redesign, innovation, and new delivery models is a priority

 - Reuse models are applied where relevant, reducing the need for single-use packaging

 - All plastic packaging is 100% reusable, recyclable, or compostable

 - All plastic packaging is reused, recycled (rPET), or composted in practice

 - The use of plastic is fully decoupled from the consumption of finite resources

 - All plastic packaging is free of hazardous chemicals, and the health, safety, and rights of all people involved are respected.

-Questions about polybags & plastics?
+Questions about this topic?
 Write them down in our comments below.
-Do you like this?
-Perhaps you like our previous article on plastics in a circular economy.
+Did you like this?
+Perhaps you will like our previous article ‘Fashion Industry: Plastic Packaging in a Circular Economy.
+Doing it the Right Way‘.
 Do you see mistakes?
 Let us know!
 Do you want to stay informed?
 Sign up for our Newsletter or social via Facebook and Instagram.